Zhuo-Yuanhao/COMP90024-CCC-notes/README.md

             - ACID <-> BASE
         - Distributed File Systems
             - e.g. Hadoop, Lustre, Ceph…
-4. Erroneous Assumptions of Distributed Systems (detail see slides)
+4. Erroneous Assumptions of Distributed Systems (detail see slides)，下面的都是错的！！！！
-    - Challenges with Distribution
-        - "A distributed system is one in which the failure of a computer you didn't even know existed can render your own computer unusable" by Leslie Lamport
     - The network is reliable
     - Latency is zero
     - Bandwidth is infinite - I can send any amount of data I wish between any nodes